Tropicaljittai/FSMLights/README.md

 # Implementation in C

 To run the code, we must first run "make", as for myself I am on Windows and am using visual studio code, so for me I'll have to run "wsl" first and "make" afterwads, after running "make", the program will automatically run on a forever loop, and will behave according to the description above.
+For my program, I used cs50's library for help in taking input, just because scanf is dangerous in my opinion, and it just make things easier.

 ## This is a few screenshots example of how it will look like when running the program